Dynamics 365 Field Service: The Enterprise Guide to Implementation, Scheduling Optimization, and AI-Powered Service

 Scheduling and Resource Scheduling Optimization

-Scheduling is where Field Service delivers its highest value.
-The system matches work orders to technicians based on skills, certifications, geography, availability, and business priorities.
-Three scheduling modes are available:
+Scheduling is where Field Service provides its greatest value.
+The system pairs work orders with technicians based on several factors, including:

 - Manual: Dispatcher drags work orders onto the schedule board.